-Genre: Mystery and Thriller, Drama; Starring: Denzel Washington, Robert Duvall, Kimberly Elise, Eddie Griffin, Anne Heche, Ray Liotta; Director: Nick Cassavetes; Author: James Kearns; Release Date Wide: 02/15/2002; Status: In Season; Runtime (in minutes): In Season; MPAA Rating: In Season; Distributor: New Line Cinema
+Genre: Mystery and Thriller, Drama; Starring: Denzel Washington, Robert Duvall, Kimberly Elise, Eddie Griffin, Anne Heche, Ray Liotta; Director: Nick Cassavetes; Author: James Kearns; Release Date Wide: 02/15/2002; Runtime (in minutes): 100; MPAA Rating: PG-13; Distributor: New Line Cinema

 Posted March 8 2002 — 12:00 AM EST